ghostFaceKillah/scroller-game/README.md

 We made a game with [Janek](https://github.com/jan-gajl) in 2015, in objective C.
 - We never released it.
 - I still love objective C.
-- -  BTW, Apple had a memory leak and crashes in SpriteKit.
+- BTW, Apple had a memory leak and crashes in SpriteKit.
+It was just released.
-No-one believed me back then, but it was true in the end (!).
+No-one believed me back then, but it was true in the end, lol.
-I had to have a pool of initialized sprites and kept reusing it.
-Aka manual memory mgmt.
+I had to have a pool of initialized sprites and kept reusing it to prevent it from crashing.
-- It stars white, blonde, "cute" female hero, so that's low key cringe when I look at it now, but that was long time ago and I had not much life context, so I guess I have to live with it and accept it for what it is.
+- It stars white, blonde, "cute" female hero, so that's low key cringe when I look at it now.
+Buuuut that was long time ago and I had not much life context, so I guess I have to live with it and accept it for what it is.

 <img width="857" alt="screenshot_1" src="https://github.com/ghostFaceKillah/scroller-game/assets/2945232/ec561d68-a434-4bba-9766-2ed106f8065b">